Agriculture in East Germany: Direct consequences

 The production numbers were far lower in all categories; 29 million tons less meat had been produced than planned, there was no fresh fruit at all, there was almost no fresh vegetables in shops, the need for legumes was only covered by 60% to 70% percent, and the canned food only consisted of pumpkin or plums.

 While the origin of the lack of success can be attributed to excessive administration and many individual functionaries' addiction to image, other problems were systematic and affected the overall organization of agricultural policy.
 There were also permanent bureaucratic bottlenecks in operating resources for farms, leading to a lack of fuel and spare parts for the machines, and a lower number of animals on most farms for the area.

 However the biggest problem by far was the unwillingness of members who were forced to join to contribute to the cooperatives' success.
 Many adopted a “work-slowly ideology” or merely worked the 0.5 hectare plot everyone received for "personal housekeeping".

 In 1960, 10,233 farmers fled from the GDR, and in the first quarter of 1961, the year the Berlin Wall was built, another 2,401 did so as well.

 When the wall was built there were no protests, because a lot of those who were not or could not be content in the GDR had already left earlier.
 A Stasi officer wrote: “Regarding the security measures in Berlin, it is to be said that this had a very favorable effect.
 You don't hear anyone nagging anymore, and everyone tries to help."

 Third phase: specialization and "industrialization"

 After collectivization was achieved, a phase of industrialization occurred to bring rural work more in line with industry.
 In order to improve the efficiency of the cooperatives, in 1973 they were separated into plant-based agriculture and animal husbandry.
 The intended effects were not achieved, and on the contrary, there was competition between the plant-based agriculture and animal husbandry cooperatives for scarce resources such as labor.
-The animal husbandry cooperatives so little need to properly store farm manure, and the plant-based agriculture cooperatives were not required to produce high-quality feed for animals.
+The animal husbandry cooperatives saw little need to properly store farm manure, and the plant-based agriculture cooperatives were not required to produce high-quality feed for animals.